w3f/polkadot-validator-setup/GUIDE_TERRAFORM.md

 # Terraform Guide

-This repo has code for creating a complete implementation of the approach described [here](https://hackmd.io/QSJlqjZpQBihEU_ojmtR8g) from scratch, including both layers described in [Workflow](README.md/#workflow).
+This repo has code for creating a complete implementation of both layers described in [Workflow](README.md/#workflow).
 This can be done on any host with NodeJS, Yarn and Git installed.

 ### Prerequisites